Dhruvil05Patel/NewsXpress/Docs/AGILE (SCRUM) Model/C_Elicitation_Techniques.md

 ### Save/Share/Bookmark

 - **Prototyping:** Design mock-ups for how users will save, share, and bookmark articles.
 Test these prototypes with users to ensure the process is intuitive and easy to use.
-- **Ethnography:** Observe users to understand their motivation for saving or sharing content to understand the value of these features.

 ### Push Notifications